giuseongit/rf/README.md

 ## Contributing (any help appreciated!)
+1. Check the [issues page](https://github.com/giuseongit/rf/issues) for something to do
 1. Fork it (<https://github.com/giuseongit/rf/fork>)
-2. Create your feature branch (`git checkout -b my-new-feature`)
+1. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+1. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+1. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+1. Create a new Pull Request

+Note on PRs: the issues are features or tasks that I consider useful for the prject, but I'm willing to review (and maybe accept) every PR that is opened.
+Please link the addressing issue if you're working on a ticket